 After a three-month siege, Shanghai falls and the Guomindang forces withdraw to the northwest towards their capital Nanking (now known as Nanjing).
 The Japanese pursue.

 The ground assault on Nanking begins on 10 December after the Chinese troops assigned to defend the city refuse to withdraw.
-When Nanking finally falls on 13 December, just hours after the Chinese forces have fled, the Japanese begin a bloodthirsty massacre that will last for six weeks.
+When Nanking finally falls on 13 December, just hours after the Chinese forces have fled, the Japanese begin a bloodthirsty massacre that lasts for six weeks.

 The 'Rape of Nanking' results in the indiscriminate murder of between 200,000-350,000 Chinese civilians and surrendered soldiers.
 It is the worst single massacre of unarmed troops and civilians in the history of the 20th Century.